BLOG

 Reasonable Bail Costs

-As per the eighth amendment, a criminal defendant cannot be charged excessively for a bail bond to allow their release as they await trial.
+As per the Eighth Amendment, a criminal defendant cannot be charged excessively for a bail bond to allow their release as they await trial.
 Assistance is available to help pay for bail in the form of PA bail bonds.

-DUI checkpoint road signIn Pennsylvania, a DUI checkpoint is a marked, stationary roadblock conducted by law enforcement for several hours at a time.
+In Pennsylvania, a DUI checkpoint is a marked, stationary roadblock conducted by law enforcement for several hours at a time.
 The police officers on the scene of a checkpoint use a predetermined standard in deciding which cars to stop and check for driver intoxication.
 Sometimes, those who are arrested on a first-time DUI offense at a checkpoint are released on their own recognizance (OR), but other cases will require a Luzerne County bail bond for the offender to be released from jail.

 The use of DUI checkpoints in Pennsylvania has become controversial.
 While those in favor of checkpoints consider the stops to be deterrents to drunk driving, others believe that roadblocks intrude upon a person’s constitutional rights.
 However, a DUI roadblock is indeed considered constitutional so long as it meets the following requirements:

-• Police must give advance notice of a checkpoint in the form of road signs or notices through the media.
+- Police must give advance notice of a checkpoint in the form of road signs or notices through the media.

-• The time and location of the roadblock must be based on a history of drunk driving offenses in that area.
+- The time and location of the roadblock must be based on a history of drunk driving offenses in that area.

-man in handcuffsWhile getting arrested is scary, it is still possible for your situation to worsen if you’re not careful.
+While getting arrested is scary, it is still possible for your situation to worsen if you’re not careful.
 As you’re being taken into custody, your actions can have a big impact on your defense and the judge’s ultimate ruling.
 Here are some common mistakes to avoid if you’re placed under arrest.

 Resisting Arrest